klapen/locust-boilerplate/README.md

 This method performs a distributed test, using master and workers to increase the number of concurrent requests.

 1. Validate that Docker is running.
-2. Run docker-compose with the number of workers
+2. Run docker-compose with the desired number of workers
 ```bash
 $ docker-compose up --scale worker=4
 ```